GroMoKoSo/GroMoKoSo-Meta/docs/architecture_arc42.md

 ### 4.2.2 UserManagement
 User management is responsible for managing access-rights for MCP tools which are split between users and groups.
-When actions like the execution of MCP tools or modifying APIs are made, User management provides a method to check wether these operations should be authorized.
+When actions like the execution of MCP tools or modifying APIs are made, User management provides a method to check whether these operations should be authorized.

 ### 4.2.3 ApiManagement
 Api management is the entrypoint for creating, modifying and deleting APIs which should be used as MCP Tools.